-Primary misperceptions about contrails include whether or not they are really condensed jet exhaust or other chemicals.
-In the hours around sunrise and sunset, a red hue might be seen highlighting contrails close to the horizon.
-To the amateur observer, the red contrails have been thought to be nefarious; however, the effect is simply from the sun's illumination.
-Contrails are very beneficial to pilots and meteorologists alike.
+A common misperception about contrails is whether or not they are really condensed jet exhaust or actually other chemicals.
+In the hours around sunrise or sunset, a red hue might be seen highlighting contrails close to the horizon.
+To the amateur observer, the red contrails have been thought to be nefarious, however, the effect is simply the sun's illumination.
+A "rainbow" of color can also be seen within contrails (even in the skies overhead) because they contain ice crystals that the sun's light refracts off of them like a prism.
+Another example of this can be seen within cirrus clouds when sun dogs occur.

+Overall, contrails are very beneficial to pilots and meteorologists alike.
 Pilots are served by the additional safety that contrails provide in visual identification of other aircraft in their vicinity.
 This "see-and-avoid" tool, along with air traffic control's altitude separation have made our skies remarkably safe.
-Meteorologists use contrails as indicators of upper level wind speed, wind direction, and moisture.
+Meteorologists use contrails as indicators of upper-level wind speed, wind direction, and moisture.
 Sometimes contrails are good indicators of turbulence and this is very apparent when they resemble a curvy or corkscrew shape in the sky.
 Observe the differences in contrail appearance both in the photo above and in the outside sky and see what you can reveal about atmospheric conditions.

-Atmospheric Resource Board I North Dakota State Water Commission I 900 East Boulevard, Bismarck, ND 58505 (701) 328-2788 I http://swc.nd.gov
+Atmospheric Resource Board I North Dakota Department of Water Resources I 1200 Memorial Highway, Bismarck, ND 58504 (701) 328-2788 I dwr.nd.gov